James Graham (sexologist): Last years

 Graham developed from the 1770s another therapy, which he called "earth-bathing" in a 1790 pamphlet.
 In 1786, he gave public exhibitions of earth-bathing in Panton Street in London, and lectured buried up to the neck in earth.

 From the mid-1780s Graham preached, and opposed the religious views of Joseph Priestley.
 At times he was confined to his house as a lunatic.

 At the end of 1792, Graham began to experiment with extended fasting to prolong his life.
 He died at his home in Edinburgh in 1794.

 Publications

 Graham published his first medical tract in 1775, and continued to promote his ideas in print throughout his life.
 His publications were distinguished by their flowery and hyperbolical rhetoric, and their humane and progressive views on war, slavery, women’s education, farming, religious tolerance and diet (he was a passionate vegetarian).

 In fiction

 James Graham is the subject of the novel The Temple of Hymen by Jacqui Lofthouse (London: Penguin Books, 1996).

+He is also a character in the novel On a Making Tide by David Donachie.

+And in Deborah Harkness's novel 'Time's Convert'.